ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

-Grid was a desktop application that allowed you to securely download, configure and use various clients and tools in the Ethereum ecosystem.
+Grid was a desktop application that allowed you to securely download, configure, and use various clients and tools in the Ethereum ecosystem.
 Grid provided a user-friendly interface to assist a less technical audience in safely interacting with technical tools, which increased accessibility for everyone.

 **Archives**